sligokid/eth-dublin-hack-thrift-pay/README.md

 | Vinit Saini | <a href="https://twitter.com/vinit_saini" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="vinitsaini" height="30" width="40" /></a><a href="linkedin.com/in/vinit-saini-9ba9b028" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="vinitsaini" height="30" width="40" /></a><a href="https://discord.gg/vinit#3651" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/discord.svg" alt="vinit#3651" height="30" width="40" /></a> |
 | Akash Kulkarni | <a href="https://twitter.com/AkashKu00756128" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="akashkulkarni" height="30" width="40" /></a><a href="https://www.linkedin.com/in/akash-kulkarni-78b998152/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="akashkulkarni" height="30" width="40" /></a><a href="https://discord.gg/Akash#7817" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/discord.svg" alt="Akash#7817" height="30" width="40" /></a> |

+<br/><br/>

+### Extra Challenge - IRL Track 2 SOCIAL IMPACT (Irish Aid Submission)

+Imagine a world where every transaction contributes to social good.

+With ThriftPay, we can make this a reality.
+By leveraging decentralized networks, blockchain technology, and smart contracts, funds can be automatically diverted to charities with transparency and accountability with the permission of the end user.
+Each transaction becomes an opportunity to support causes that matter, from Rapid Response to humanitarian emergency situations and poverty alleviation.

+With the power of web3, individuals and organizations can actively participate in shaping a better future.
+Together, we can revolutionize the way we give back, ensuring that every financial interaction leaves a positive impact on society.
+Let's harness the potential of web3 and smart contracts to create a world where prosperity is synonymous with social progress.

+### Bounties - ETHDublin x Webstudio

+We are are impressed! 💻🌐 The tool has got some fantastic features like drag-n-drop and no code UI development to interact with smart contracts.
+We have handed over a few suggestions for improvement.
+Overall, an excellent tool with room to grow!